 # Zoom Meetings MCP server

-The Zoom Meetings MCP server enables your LLM to interact with Zoom meeting functionality through natural conversation.
+The Zoom Meetings MCP server enables LLMs to interact with Zoom meeting functionality through natural conversation.
 It provides tools to search for past meetings, retrieve recordings and transcripts, check attendance, and create or update meetings without requiring direct interaction with the Zoom interface.

 # Uses